thejezzi/nvim/README.md

-# 💤 LazyVim
+# 💤 LazyVim - thejezzi

-A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
-Refer to the [documentation](https://lazyvim.github.io/installation) to get started.
+This was the starter template for [LazyVim](https://github.com/LazyVim/LazyVim) and is the config I use for everyday work.
+God bless the people that maintain and work on neovim and all those plugins!